DVDS SET IN THE ANCIENT WORLD

 JULIUS CAESAR Handel’s opera of love and warfare on the Nile, sung in English with Janet Baker as Caesar and Valerie Masterson as Cleopatra.

-LAST DAYS OF POMPEII (1935) The creative team behind the original King Kong recreates the eruption of Vesuvius.
+LAST DAYS OF POMPEII (1935) The team behind the original King Kong recreates the eruption of Vesuvius.
 Preston Foster is a good guy turned gladiator; Basil Rathbone plays Pontius Pilate.

 LAST DAYS OF POMPEII (1959) Italian sword & sandal version stars Steve Reeves and Fernando Rey.
 Includes a narrated print of the racy, super-rare 1926 silent version (mislabeled 1913) as a bonus.